top of page

 Pulitzerlogorev2.jpg

-Fiction about American life helps people feel, reflect on and talk about exclusion and inclusion in the real world.
+Fiction about American life helps people feel, reflect on and talk about exclusion and inclusion in the real world now and over time.

 The Pulitzer Prize for Fiction is awarded